Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Numerical Results

 As discussed in Section \ref{intro}, RNNs and specifically LSTMs are extensively studied for fiber nonlinearity equalization.
 Combination of CNN and LSTM (CNN-LSTM) generally shows better performance compared to using LSTMs alone despite incurring additional complexity.
 Also, more efficient LSTM structures have been introduced for single carrier and digital subcarrier multiplexing structures to use block-processing for equalization stage.
 To do this, the models are trained on one symbol and executed on longer blocks of symbols which results in reduction of the computational complexity \cite{co-lstm, Bakhshali2023NeuralDMB}.

-Although a comprehensive comparison between the proposed Transformer model and CNN-LSTM structures is beyond the scope of this paper, we compare them through an example in order to demonstrate the capability of Transformers in our application.
-Here, we compare the performance versus complexity of the proposed Transformer with an optimized CNN-LSTM structure given in Section 3 of \cite{Bakhshali2023NeuralDMB}.
-Table \ref{tbl:grid_searchcnnlstm} shows the grid search regions for the hyper-parameters of CNN-LSTM model.
+Although a comprehensive comparison between the proposed Transformer model and CNN-LSTM structures is beyond the scope of this paper, we compare them through an example in order to demonstrate the capability of Transformers for our application.
+We use an optimized CNN-LSTM structure according to the details given in Section 3 of \cite{Bakhshali2023NeuralDMB}.
+Table \ref{tbl:grid_searchcnnlstm} summarizes the grid search regions for the hyper-parameters of the CNN-LSTM model.
 We also use the same system model as shown in Fig. \ref{diag:SC_system_baseline} for both networks with the block size of 128.
 Note that while the Transformer models are trained and evaluated at the same block-size, CNN-LSTMs are trained at block-size of 1 and evaluated at block-size of 128.
-Fig.~\ref{fig:ncnncolstmvstransformerperfcomplex} shows envelopes of the evaluated models performance versus complexity trade-off over different RMPS regions.
+Fig.~\ref{fig:ncnncolstmvstransformerperfcomplex} shows envelopes of the evaluated models' performance versus complexity trade-off over different RMPS regions.
 The result for CNN-LSTM models with block-size equal to one is also depicted here to show how block-processing in LSTM can improve performance despite incurring much higher latency.
 Considering just the float-point real multiplication and ignoring latency, one can see that at higher complexities, the Transformer outperforms CNN-LSTM by a large margin (more than 0.3 dB).
-At lower complexities, CNN-LSTM models demonstrate a slight advantage, however, this amount is not consistent at all regions and the gap is very small.
+At lower complexities, CNN-LSTM models demonstrate a slight advantage, however, this amount is not consistent at all regions and the gap is small.
 We hypothesize that at higher complexities, the attention mechanism is more powerful and can capture the system memory better than the gated LSTM structure.
 However, at lower complexities, the attention's capacity is not large enough to capture the dependencies very well among the 128 symbols compared to the folding mechanism in LSTM.